midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 <!-- TODO: Refer to ledger spec -->

-There are multiple types of supported transactions in Midnight, from wallet perspective only 2 matter:
+There are multiple types of supported transactions in Midnight, from the wallet perspective only 2 matter:
-1. standard transactions
+1. Standard transactions.
-2. mint claim
+2. Mint claims.

-### Standard transaction
+### Standard transactions

-Standard Midnight transaction includes 3 kinds of components:
+Standard Midnight transactions include 3 kinds of components:
-1. shielded offer
+1. A shielded offer.
-2. unshielded offer
+2. An unshielded offer.
-3. contract action
+3. A contract action.

 Shielded offer is an atomically applicable, balanced, sorted set of shielded inputs, outputs and transients.
 It also tracks token imbalances, because finalized offer does not contain information about coins values.

 Unshielded offer is an atomically applicable, balanced, sorted set of unshielded inputs and outputs, together with a set of signatures.

-Standard transaction is split in 2 directions:
+A standard transaction contains:
-- with intents - each intent has assigned its execution order (which is also an id within a transaction) and consists of (or referring to) unshielded offers, shielded ones and contract actions within transaction that are meant to be executed together (e.g. because they represent a swap of unshielded tokens for shielded ones, all done through a contract)
+- *Intents*: each intent has assigned its execution order, determined by an identifier within the transaction.
+It contains or refers to shielded and unshielded offers, and contract actions within a transaction that are meant to be executed together (e.g. because they represent a swap of unshielded tokens for shielded ones, which is all done through a contract).
-- into fallible and guaranteed sections - where guaranteed section includes a shielded offer and set of unshielded ones (one for each intent) and has to succeed for whole transaction to succeed, and fallible sections (there exists one for each intent present) comprises a shielded offer, unshielded offer and contract actions.
-This split makes transaction execution status take one of 3 possibilities:
+- Fallible and guaranteed sections.
+A guaranteed section includes a shielded offer and a set of unshielded ones (one for each intent).
+A guaranteed section has to succeed for the whole transaction to succeed.
+Fallible sections (there exists one for each intent present) comprise a shielded offer, unshielded offer and contract actions.
+This split makes a transaction execution yield one of the following 3 results:
   - total success - when guaranteed section and all fallible sections succeed
   - total failure - when guaranteed section fails
   - partial success, with succeeding intent ids - when guaranteed section passes, but some (or all) of fallible sections fail

-Because transaction can always be extended (by adding new intents or merging shielded offers), their hash is not a reliable identifier to use when looking for transaction confirmation.
-Instead, transactions should be identified by known components of them - value commitments of shielded offers or binding commitments of intents.
+Because a transaction can always be extended (by adding new intents or merging shielded offers), its hash is not a reliable identifier to use when looking for transaction confirmation.
+Instead, transactions should be identified by their known components: value commitments of shielded offers or binding commitments of intents.

 ### Mint claim

 A system transaction can be issued by Midnight nodes to mint certain amount of tokens as a reward a party.
 Such minted tokens can be claimed with dedicated type of transaction.
 The claim includes:
-- information about coin created as a result of the claim
+- Information about the coin created as a result of the claim.
-- recipient address
+- The recipient's address.
-- proof of being eligible for the claim
+- The proof that the recipient is eligible for the claim.

 ## State management